Biden calls for impeachment proceedings if Trump stonewalls Congress on Ukraine controversy

 “I can take the political attacks,” Biden countered Tuesday.
 “They’ll come and they’ll go, and in time they’ll soon be forgotten.”

-Meanwhile, on Capitol Hill, House Speaker Nancy Pelosi, D-Calif., expected to announce a formal impeachment inquiry against the president.
+On Capitol Hill, House Speaker Nancy Pelosi, D-Calif., was expected to announce a formal impeachment inquiry against the president.

 CLICK HERE TO GET THE FOX NEWS APP

 There are now 164 House Democrats who have signaled strong support for possible impeachment proceedings.
-(235 Democrats and 198 Republicans are in the House, with one independent -- and a majority would be required to successfully impeach the president.
-An unlikely two-thirds vote in the GOP-controlled Senate would be needed to convict and remove the president.)
+(235 Democrats and 198 Republicans are in the House, with one independent -- and a majority would be required to successfully impeach Trump.
+An unlikely two-thirds vote in the GOP-controlled Senate would then be needed to convict and remove the president.)

 Fox News' Ronn Blitzer and John Roberts and The Associated Press contributed to this report.